 Remaining distance from Traralgon to Lakes Entrance: 155 kilometres

 Explore Victoria: Here are the best caravan parks in Victoria

 Road trip Melbourne to Lakes Entrance – Port of Sale

 The Port of Sale is a multipurpose facility and area on the Princes Highway in Sale.
-In the Port of Sale building, you will find the Gippsland Art Gallery which has free entry, the tourist information center, the local library and a cafe with a great view of the Thompson River.
+In the Port of Sale building, you will find the Gippsland Art Gallery which has free entry, the tourist information centre, the local library and a cafe with a great view of the Thompson River.